Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 The E25 comes with an assembled weight of 209 lb, which is quite heavy for an elliptical in this price range.

-The E25 also comes with a 350 lb weight limit, which is also high for an elliptical in this price range.
-Most budget ellipticals top out at around 300 lb.
+The E25 also comes with a 350 lb weight limit, which again, is high for an elliptical in this price range.

 Overall, I like how heavy this machine is and that it comes with a spacious stride length.